whyuds/TraeUsageWebExtentsion/README.md

 # Trae Usage Web Extension

-A Chrome extension to automatically extract X-Cloudide-Session from trae.ai for usage tracking.
+A browser extension to automatically extract X-Cloudide-Session from trae.ai for usage tracking.

 ## Features